gilzow/ezsql/readme.txt

 == Upgrade Notice ==

+= 1.2.03.16 =
+Added basic sort capability by linking column names.

 = 1.1.12.16 =
-* Added styled DIV around Reports with ID tag so that you can customize the style.
+Added styled DIV around Reports with ID tag so that you can customize the style.

 = 1.1.12.15 =
 Fixed the aditional plugin links and made the Save button label dynamic.